cicada-lang/cicada-solo/articles/one-of-euler-s-conjecture.md

+---
+title: One of Euler's conjecture
-# An example from "Patterns of plausible inference"
+subtitle: An example from "Patterns of plausible inference"
+---

 ``` cicada
 add: (Nat, Nat) -> Nat = (x, y) => {